mirko-pace/articles/evcs_acsm_experiments.md

                     cov_sess + cov_share_pre + cov_share_trend
 ```

-**Why this matters**: our network is heterogeneous (hardware, locations, load), and daily noise is high.
+**Why this matters**: as said, our network is heterogeneous (hardware, locations, load), and daily noise is high.
 These pre-period summaries give the model a clearer picture of what “similar” means operationally, which improves the pre-fit and the quality of the counterfactual after $t_0$—without leaking post-treatment information.

 ## 4. Applying ASCM at EVCS
-We focus on five locations that move to a new time-based pricing structure for Pay-As-You-Go customers.
-The outcome is the **daily off-peak share** (off-peak kWh divided by total kWh).
-Our goal is to estimate if and how much that share increases for each treated site relative to what would have happened without the introduction of time-of-use pricing.
+Let's go back to our new time-based pricing structure for Pay-As-You-Go customers we'd like to test: the next step is to select five locations that we move to the new pricing, defining our treatment group.
+The outcome, in our hypothesys system, is the **daily off-peak share** (off-peak kWh divided by total kWh), and our goal is to estimate if and how much that share increases for each treated site relative to what would have happened without the introduction of time-of-use pricing.

-**Data we used (daily, station-level):** off-peak and peak kWh, total sessions, uptime, and available capacity.
-For each station, we built an outcome series (off-peak share) and computed **pre-treatment covariates**: mean capacity, mean uptime, mean sessions, baseline off-peak share, and a pre-trend.
-These covariates are fixed per unit (computed only on pre days), so there’s no leakage.
+For each location in the network, we built an outcome series (off-peak share) and computed **pre-treatment covariates**: the average capacity, uptime and number of daily sessions, the baseline off-peak share and its trend.

-We fit one ASCM **per treated location** where the donors are all non-treated sites, and then pool effects.
-For each single-site fit we use:
+We then fit one ASCM **per treated location** where the donors are all non-treated sites, to then calculate an aggregated effect blending (or pooling) the estimated impact.
+For each single-site model fit we use this structure:
-- **Outcome**: daily off-peak share
+- **Outcome**: daily off-peak share;
-- **Treatment timing**: the go-live date for pricing
+- **Treatment timing**: in our case, the go-live date for the new pricing structure;
-- **Pre-period covariates**: mean capacity, mean uptime, mean sessions, baseline off-peak share, and a pre-trend of off-peak share
+- **Pre-period covariates**: mean capacity, mean uptime, mean sessions, baseline off-peak share, and a pre-trend of off-peak share;
 - **Augmentation**: Ridge Regression, with SCM weights enabled and donor hygiene (drop missing pre coverage or zero pre variance)

 In practice, the steps look like the following: